 Graduate Program of Study

-Training is conducted primarily in laboratories and teaching facilities of the Carver College of Medicine Stead Family Department of Pediatrics and the Departments of Anatomy and Cell Biology, Biochemistry, Internal Medicine, Microbiology, Molecular Physiology and Biophysics, Neurology, Obstetrics and Gynecology, Ophthalmology and Visual Sciences, Otolaryngology—Head and Neck Surgery, Pathology, Pharmacology, Physical Therapy and Rehabilitation Science, Psychiatry, and Radiation Oncology; and the College of Liberal Arts and Sciences Departments of Biology and Chemistry.
+Training is conducted primarily in laboratories and teaching facilities of the Carver College of Medicine Stead Family Department of Pediatrics and the Departments of Anatomy and Cell Biology, Biochemistry, Internal Medicine, Microbiology and Immunology, Molecular Physiology and Biophysics, Neurology, Obstetrics and Gynecology, Ophthalmology and Visual Sciences, Otolaryngology—Head and Neck Surgery, Pathology, Pharmacology, Physical Therapy and Rehabilitation Science, Psychiatry, and Radiation Oncology; and the College of Liberal Arts and Sciences Departments of Biology and Chemistry.
 Faculty laboratories and central research facilities available to students provide access to the most up-to-date research equipment.